 Excellent (833-1200): Adverse events are highly unlikely to happen within the next 12 months when compared to the average Australian.
 The odds of no adverse events occurring on your credit file in the next 12 months are five times better than the population average and you are in the top percentile range (81 to 100 per cent).

 OK, I understand, but how are credit scores actually calculated?

 The thing about credit scores, particularly in the modern era, is that they’re not assessed by a high-level genius with a calculator running their eye over your bank account and credit card statements.

 Today’s technology means credit scores are now calculated by an algorithm which draws on information from your credit file.
 Your credit score is, therefore, generated by looking at patterns in your credit history, characteristics of your credit profile, and aspects of your credit applications.

 There are a number of variables that are considered during the calculation of your credit score.
 These can include:

-- The age of your credit history can also impact your credit score, so a credit file with a longer credit history will have a different level of risk than a newer file with a limited credit history.
+- The age of your credit history can impact your credit score, so a credit file with a longer credit history will have a different level of risk than a newer file with a limited credit history.